-I have seen some of these big trees, and can tell you, that when you stand beside one of them, you know beyond a doubt that the world still has giants living in it.
+I have seen some of these big trees and can tell you, that when you stand beside one of them, you know beyond a doubt that the world still has giants living in it.
 When l was a boy, the coast was mostly covered by a splendid, vast rain forest of gigantic trees.
 Even though we have logged a large portion of this remarkable woodland, there are still large, thriving tracts of forest left.

-Strathcona Park on Vancouver Island, has many big trees that can be accessed.
-My favorite entry way is by crossing Buttle Lake from the Auger Point day use site.
-You’ll find the trail head at the outflow of Philips Creek, that takes you up to Marble Meadows.
-About half way up, you’ll come onto a very large bench of land – there are the giants!
+Strathcona Park on Vancouver Island has many big trees that can be accessed.
+My favorite entryway is by crossing Buttle Lake from the Auger Point day-use site.
+You’ll find the trailhead at the outflow of Philips Creek, that takes you up to Marble Meadows.
+About halfway up, you’ll come onto a very large bench of land – there are the giants!
 The trees here are at least 20 meters apart, yet the canopy is luxurious, leafy & thick.
-The undergrowth is surprisingly sparse, as if you’ve stepped back in time to before man first walked here.
+The undergrowth is surprisingly sparse as if you’ve stepped back in time to before man first walked here.
 I always enjoy this spot!

-The Sayward Valley’s White River Park is another wonderful wilderness area, where elk, deer & black bear are commonly seen.
+The Sayward Valley’s White River Park is another wonderful wilderness area, where elk, deer & black bears are commonly seen.
 There is some incredible fishing along the river that runs through it.
 There is a great trail that heads down to the river, and goes through some giant douglas firs, red cedars & spruce trees – a sight to behold!
-Cathedral Grove forest, on the Port Alberni road offers easier, and more direct access.
+Cathedral Grove forest, on the Port Alberni road, offers easier, and more direct access.
 With its many trails and beautiful trees, it’s a marvelous place to explore.